spiral/shopify-starter-kit/README.md

 npm run deploy:prod
 ```

-Deploy command it is shorthand of few base commands: lint, build, and themekit deploy.
+Deploy command it is shorthand of few base commands: lint, build, and Themekit deploy.

 #### Create component
-The Shopify-starter-kit provides the CLI to creating new entities in own structures.
+The **Shopify starter kit** provides the CLI to creating new entities in own structures.
 CLI based on `yeoman` generator and can be started with the `yo` command.
 CLI supported to create style, script and liquid files for templates, section, snippets.
 All templates already contain import scripts and styles inside liquid file.
-You can change it in generator folder after clone shopify-starter-kit.
+You can change it in generator folder after clone **shopify starter kit**.

 ```bash
 npm run gen